studentmediene/podkast.radiorevolt.no/README.md

     sudo service apache2 restart
     ```

-9. Make sure that `podcast.example.com` points to your server.
+9. Make sure that `podcast.example.com` points to your server (DNS).

 10. There!
 All happy.